Debora Green: Green's account

 According to video of the police interview, Green reported that the family had a normal day before the fire.
-The children went to school and performed their chores before attending various after-school activities—Kate went to her dance class, Tim to a hockey game.
-Farrar had taken Tim and Kelly to the hockey game, while Green took Kate to ballet lessons.
-The family regrouped around 9 p.m. when Tim and Kelly were dropped back at the Prairie Village house for dinner.
+The children went to school and performed their chores before attending various after-school activities—Kate went to her dance class, Timothy to a hockey game.
+Farrar had taken Timothy and Kelly to the hockey game, while Green took Kate to ballet lessons.
+The family regrouped around 9 p.m. when Timothy and Kelly were dropped back at the Prairie Village house for dinner.

-Green told police that she had one or two drinks after dinner and went to her bedroom, leaving it only to speak to Tim in the kitchen some time between ten and eleven in the evening, shortly before he went to bed.
+Green told police that she had one or two drinks after dinner and went to her bedroom, leaving it only to speak to Timothy in the kitchen sometime between ten and eleven in the evening, shortly before he went to bed.
 Kelly and Kate had gone to bed earlier, each taking one of the family's two dogs with them.
 Green said that she had fallen asleep around eleven-thirty.
 At some point before falling asleep, she recalled, she had spoken to Farrar, who had phoned asking which member of the household had paged him.
 She told police that she and Farrar were in the process of divorce, though she did not know how far along they were, and that although the children were very upset at the prospect, she herself was not and was looking forward to being able to rebuild her life.

 Green was awakened some time after midnight by the sound of the home's built-in fire alarm system.
 She initially assumed that the sound was a false alarm caused by her dogs triggering the burglar alarm, but when she tried to shut off the alarm at the control panel in her bedroom and it continued sounding, she opened her bedroom door and found smoke in the hallway.
-She exited the house using a deck that connected to her first-floor bedroom.
-While standing on the deck, she heard her son Tim on the home's intercom system, calling to ask her what he should do.
-"He used to be my thirteen-year-old", Green explained to police, and said that she had told him to stay in the house and wait for firefighters to rescue him.
+Green exited the house using a deck that connected to her first-floor bedroom.
+While standing on the deck, she heard her son Timothy on the home's intercom system, calling to ask her what he should do.
+"He used to be my thirteen-year-old," Green explained to police, and said that she had told him to stay in the house and wait for firefighters to rescue him.
 She had then knocked on a neighbor's door to ask them to call 9-1-1.
-When she returned to the house, she found Kate, who had climbed through her second-floor bedroom window, on the roof of the home's garage.
+When she returned to the house she found Kate, who had climbed through her second-floor bedroom window, on the roof of the home's garage.
 Green called to Kate to jump, and Kate landed safely on the ground in front of Green.